Today’s Funding and Incentives for Propane Vehicles

 Bookmark this page!
 We update it regularly with new information about these programs.

-ROUSH CleanTech’s low-emission propane autogas vehicles are prime for state and federal funding programs.
-There are a variety of funding opportunities and partners available today to assist with a propane fleet.
+ROUSH CleanTech’s low-emission propane vehicles are prime for a variety of robust state and federal funding programs.
+These opportunities can assist propane fleets across many industries, including:

 Volkswagen Settlement Funding